 On Monday, Leadership Health Care (LHC) members gathered for the Executive Briefing series with Neil de Crescenzo, President and CEO of Change Healthcare.
-In addition to discussing the evolution of Change Healthcare, the important role Nashville plays in the health care industry, and his own career path, de Crescenzo delivered the group some valuable advice on their own career img_1310growth within the industry.
+In addition to discussing the evolution of Change Healthcare, the important role Nashville plays in the health care industry, and his own career path, de Crescenzo delivered the group some valuable advice on their own career growth within the industry.

 “Whenever you’re in a room, you can sense who the top people are, the people that are going to do great work, the people that are ambitious,” said de Crescenzo.
 “Start putting yourself around those people.
 It’s why Nashville is such a great city for health care professionals, because you have a big pool of these types of people you can surround yourself with.”